India strongly rejects China's objection to Vice President Naidu's Arunachal visit | Law-Order

 India strongly rejects China's objection to Vice President Naidu's Arunachal visit

-External Affairs Ministry Spokesperson Arindam Bagchi said objecting to the visit of Indian leaders to a state of India does not stand to reason and understanding of Indian people.We have noted the comments made today by the Chinese official spokesperson.
+Objecting to the visit of Indian leaders to a state of India does not stand to reason and understanding of Indian people, Bagchi said.At a media briefing in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian, in response to a question about Naidus visit to Arunachal Pradesh, said China has never recognised the state.Chinas position on the China-India boundary issue is consistent and clear-cut.

 - Country: